sguyader/guyader-lab-inra/README.md

 # guyader-lab-inra
-Sebastien Guyader's research stuff from INRA
+Sebastien Guyader's stuff from the lab at INRA